 - An overview of the financial hardship you’re facing and its cause

 - Information on when you expect current financial challenges to be resolved

 - Documents that substantiate your claim of financial hardship

 CARES Act Adjustments To Requirements

-Under the terms of the CARES Act (a government plan to help provide individuals economically impacted by COVID-19 with financial relief), help was provided for millions of home borrowers.
+Federal legislation called the CARES Act provided help to individuals economically impacted by COVID-19.
 As part of the CARES Act, home loan borrowers who were facing economic hardship could request forbearance and receive mortgage relief for a maximum term of up to 18 months, provided that they met certain eligibility requirements.
 In addition, for the duration of this forbearance period, their property wouldn’t be foreclosed on.